JeffreyZhang512/winlogdecoder/README.md

 # winlogdecoder
 This is a Qt based tool to decode Windows log files(.etl and .evtx) to txt files.
 It is a multi-thread tool which means it can decode multiple files in parallel.
 The default number of threads is the logical processor(s) number of the CPU.

-For the binary release, please goto: https://github.com/JeffreyZhang512/winlogdecoder/releases
+For the binary release, please goto:
+https://github.com/JeffreyZhang512/winlogdecoder/releases
 The latest release version is v0.4.0.0.
+To run the binary, you need install the Microsoft Visual C++ Redistributable as well.
+You can download it from Microsoft website.

 ## etl files
 The purpose of decoding etl files is to show the debug information printed from your windows drivers.
 The tool will be helpful if you are a Windows driver developer.
 The decoding process is like following: